 Some folks are constantly deleting apps and data to free up space on their iPhones and iPads, whilst simultaneously cursing themselves for buying a 32GB $650 iPhone and cheating out on another measly $100 to get the 128GB model.
 This guide is for you.
-First, head to Settings>General>iPad Storage, and what for everything to load.
-It takes a while — this is a beta after all.
+First, head to Settings>General>iPad Storage, and wait for everything to load.

 Here you’ll see the familiar usage bar, color-coded to show you how much space is being eaten up by photos, apps, media, and other.
 At the bottom is another familiar sight: apps arranged by the space they occupy.
 If you tap one of these, then you’ll get a new option to “offload” the app, but more on that in a bit.

 Auto-delete old conversations in iMessage

 Switch this one on and iOS will cull any messages and attachments that were sent or received more than a year ago.
 The setting tells you how much space you will save by switching it on.
 I don’t like this one, yet, because it’ll probably delete messages I still want.
 Plus, it’s the attachments that take up space, not the text.
 Which brings us to: